Zoybean/config-tools/README.md

 Now with scripts to easily update and link files
 -
-Use `import` to update the local files with files from the repo, overwriting links Use `link` to link you local files with the repository
+Use `export` to update the repository with unlinked local files, overwriting existing files
+Use `link` to link you local files with the repository, overwriting local originals
-Use `export` to update the repository with unlinked local files
+Use `import` to update the local files with files from the repo, overwriting links